Waffleboy/Twitter-Interest-Classification/README.md

 Output:

-1)A CSV file of tweets / interest
+1)A CSV file of accountName / tweets / interest

 2)A processed CSV file of the above.